How to Qualify B2B Leads

 The answers to these questions would allow you and your sales team to qualify or disqualify the prospect.

-And of course, always be sure to follow up with an email or phone call with your results or further questions, if needed.
+And, of course, always follow up with an email or phone call with your results or further questions, if needed.

 Have a Lead Qualification Checklist On Hand

-Aside from asking the types of questions seen above, having a lead qualification checklist handy both early on in the qualifying process and when speaking with the prospect is a good idea.
-You can go checking things off during the call itself and previously as you begin interacting with them.
-It helps a lot once you have the call when you need to qualify whether they will be a real prospect or not.
+Aside from asking the questions seen above, having a lead qualification checklist handy early on in the qualifying process and when speaking with the prospect is a good idea.
+You can check things off during the call itself and as you begin interacting with them.
+It helps a lot once you have the call when you need to qualify whether they will be a real prospect.

-But want you want to make sure of is that you are getting the answers to the questions you are asking.
+But you want to ensure that you get the answers to the questions you are asking.
 The five key points you need to be answered are:

 • Is there real interest in purchasing your product or service?